Select travel dates to see prices

 YOUR ROLE

-As a volunteer on the Marine Research & Whale Shark Conservation Project you will help carry out the marine research and monitoring activities for the project under the guidance of our co-ordinating project scientists.
+As a volunteer on the Marine Research & Whale Shark Conservation Project, you will help carry out the marine research and monitoring activities for the project under the guidance of our co-ordinating project scientists.
 You will join other volunteers on the project to collect the data via scuba dives, ocean safaris, and beach walks off the coastline of Tofo in Mozambique.
-You can expect an excellent diving, snorkelling and beach experience whilst gaining first hand marine research skills and contributing to a worthwhile project.
+You can expect an excellent diving, snorkeling and beach experience whilst gaining first-hand marine research skills and contributing to a worthwhile project.

-As a volunteer you will help on a multitude of research projects.
-These include monitoring of whale shark numbers, behaviour and ecology and taking underwater identification photographs; monitoring the condition of coral reefs and indicator species of reef fish.
-You will also be trained to take ID photos of manta rays and other threatened marine species to aid population assessment and monitoring.
-At certain times of the year you may help survey humpback whale numbers and turtle nesting activity as well as other indicators of the health of marine biodiversity.
-You may also assist with beach clean-ups and other general environmental activities, and will help upload and analyse the field data.
+As a volunteer, you will help on a multitude of research projects.
+These include monitoring of whale shark numbers, behavior, and ecology and taking underwater identification photographs; monitoring the condition of coral reefs and indicator species of reef fish.
+You will also be trained to take ID photos of manta rays and other threatened marine species to aid in population assessment and monitoring.
+At certain times of the year, you may help survey humpback whale numbers and turtle nesting activity as well as other indicators of the health of marine biodiversity.
+You may also assist with beach clean-ups and other general environmental activities and will help upload and analyze the field data.

 HIGHLIGHTS